 Here we go!

-Bananas are one of the least intimidating first foods to start with, which makes it a very popular choice amongst parents.
-It’s sweet, soft and mushy and requires no real preparation!
-To serve the banana, you usually just peel it completely and quarter it so you end up with long finger shaped pieces to present to baby.
-Now, what I’m going to suggest is a tiny modification that can take this food from being a low iron source to a good iron source in a jiffy!
+Bananas are one of the least intimidating first foods to start with, which makes them a very popular choice amongst parents.
+It’s sweet, soft, and mushy and requires no real preparation!
+This also makes it a great option if you’re doing baby led weaning on the go.
+To serve the banana as a finger food, you can just peel it completely and quarter it so you end up with long finger shaped pieces to present to the baby.
+If you’re pureeing, you can mash the banana up with a fork and if needed, thin it out with a little breastmilk.
+BUT, what I’m going to suggest is a tiny modification that can take this food from being a low iron source to a good iron source in a jiffy!

 Simply coat the banana in either ground flax seed or some wheat germ!